 Although it’s important to remember that some doctors may charge for this letter.

 Don’t worry, there’s no proof to suggest that flying or anything connected with flying puts you at greater risk of miscarriage or birth defects, so please don’t worry about that!

-The things you should consider being at greater risk of when flying whilst pregnant include:
+You should consider these things being at a greater risk of when flying during your pregnancy:

 - Deep Vein Thrombosis,

 - Pulled ligaments from lifting items that may be too heavy and